CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 - Warning messages for non-critical issues
 - Error messages for failures
 - Detailed information about download progress
+- Categorized lists of core and additional files processed

 ## Next Steps